kitnerboy/termux-sms-to-telegram/README.md

 ## How it Works

 1.  **Initialization:**
-    * The script starts and logs the start time to `sms_monitor.log`.
-    * It loads the ID of the last processed SMS from `.last_sms_id`.
-If the file doesn't exist, it defaults to 0 (or you can change it to the last SMS ID you want to be processed as the first message after the script starts).
+    * It loads the ID of the last processed SMS from `~/.sms2tg/last_processed_id.json`.
+If the file doesn't exist, it defaults to -1 (or you can change it to the last SMS ID you want to be processed as the first message after the script starts).
+    * It loads filtere sender names from `~/.sms2tg/filtered_addresses.json`.
+If the file doesn't exist, filtered list will be empty.
+Filter list is used to filter unwanted sender from being redirected in telegram.
 2.  **SMS Polling Loop:**
     * The script enters an infinite loop that runs every 5 seconds.
     * It uses `termux-sms-list` to get a list of all SMS messages on the device in JSON format.
-    * It uses `jq` to filter out only the new SMS messages (those with an ID greater than the last processed ID).
 3.  **Sending to Telegram:**
     * For each new SMS:
-        * It extracts the sender's phone number, the message body, the timestamp and the SMS ID using `jq`.
+        * It extracts the sender's phone number, the message body, the timestamp and the SMS ID.
-        * It formats the message content, replacing &, <, and > characters with their HTML entity encodings (%26, %3C, and %3E respectively) to prevent issues with the Telegram API.
+        * It formats the message content, masking &, <, > and other special characters to prevent issues with the Telegram API.
-        * It uses `curl` to send the SMS data to your Telegram bot via the Telegram Bot API's `sendMessage` method.
-        * It logs the successful sending (or failure) to `sms_monitor.log`.
     * It updates the last processed SMS ID.
 4.  **Saving Last Processed ID:**
-    * The script saves the ID of the latest processed SMS to `.last_sms_id` to ensure that only new messages are sent after a restart.
+    * The script saves the ID of the latest processed SMS to `~/.sms2tg/last_processed_id.json` to ensure that only new messages are sent after a restart.
 5.  **Sleeping:**
     * The script pauses for 5 seconds before checking for new SMS messages again.